 While this was all happening I began to feel baby’s head move, it felt almost like she was slow motion trying to shoot out of a canon (canon being my vagina).
 It felt like I needed to push but because I was only 3cm about half and hour earlier I thought I was imagining things.
 I told the midwife and she agreed to examine me again so off she went to get some gloves and she told me if I felt like I needed to push just go with and see what happens.
 Now, because my pregnancy was high risk because of baby being IUGR it had been agreed, weeks back with my consultant, that once I was in active labour the room would basically be swarming with doctors and paediatricians so my midwife also called for them too.

 It was such a strange feeling, with Eloise the first pushes felt involuntary and more like spasms but with Lily I felt like I was more in control.
 Whether that was because they weren’t as surprising the second time around, I don’t know.
 Anyway, I pushed.
 Not a lot happened apart from me thinking I’d end up shitting myself or something.
 Midwife was still getting her stuff sorted to examine me encouraging me to keep pushing just to see if it got me somewhere.
 Second push I felt my waters go, now my midwife was moving a bit faster.
 Third push and out came her head followed by the rest of her just as she had got her second glove on and she just about caught (yes, caught) baby as she flew into the world.
-The brigade of doctors arrived shortly after and my midwife announced “she’s had it!” which was followed my a lot of shocked faces.
+Ben cut the cord and the brigade of doctors arrived shortly after and my midwife announced “she’s had it!” which was followed my a lot of shocked faces.
 Baby was checked over and everything was fine!
 Panic over!
 I felt like I could finally breathe after just under 9 months of worrying and the last 8 weeks of “she could be born at any minute.
 The twice weekly CTGs, the bleed, the hematoma, the weekly scans and countless AAU visits in between, the steroid injections, the reduced movements, the increased movements, finally it was over and my baby was here!
 And she was healthy!

 Lily Rose was born at 17:29, at 38+2w, weighing 5lbs 7.5oz, on a chilly afternoon in January.